🔤 What is a token?

 - Streaming: same cost as non-streaming, but perceived latency decreases

-- Images/files: converted to tokens (an image can cost 1K-10K tokens)
+- Images/files: converted into tokens (an image can cost 1K-10K tokens)

-- Thinking/reasoning tokens: "thinking" models (o1, Claude with thinking) generate reasoning tokens that are billed
+- Thinking/reasoning tokens: "thinker" models (o1, Claude with thinking) generate billable reflection tokens

 📊 2026 Price Comparison Table

-Here are the current prices for major models (in dollars per million tokens):
+Here are the current prices for the main models (in dollars per million tokens):

 Premium Models (advanced reasoning)